rawjson/api-with-nodejs/README.md

 $ npm run start
 ```

+## Logging

+Morgan package is used in this example for logging all the rquests in `access.log` file that is created automatically when the server is started.
+Please use the `flag - 'r+'` when going to production to retain all logs.

+## Container Image

 A dockerfile is also available in case you want to containerize and ship it.

 - Please note that this file works with windows and when using MacOS the path might not resolve.